Rosneft develops innovative projects in the oil and gas industry

-New Delhi, Feb 16 (IANS) The Rosneft United Research and Development Centre (RN-RDC) is the flagship institute of the R&D complex of Rosneft, the largest Russian oil company.
+New Delhi: The Rosneft United Research and Development Centre (RN-RDC) is the flagship institute of the R&D complex of Rosneft, the largest Russian oil company.
 Developing promising technologies for oil refining and petrochemistry, the Center's scientists implement strategic projects based on an in-depth analysis of current trends in developing the oil and gas industry.

 Safety first